 2.1 Experimental fish and acclimatization

 The freshwater air-breathing fish Anabas testudineus (climbing perch) was selected for the present study owing to its hardiness and high survival ability under laboratory conditions.
 Healthy fish of uniform size and apparent good health were collected from nearby freshwater sources.
-Upon collection, the fish were acclimatized to laboratory conditions in glass tanks containing dechlorinated tap water for a period of acclimation.
-During this period, fish were fed a basal diet and monitored regularly to ensure normal behaviour and health.
+Upon collection, the fish were acclimatized to laboratory conditions in glass tanks containing dechlorinated tap water for a period of acclimitization During this period, fish were fed a basal diet and monitored regularly to ensure normal behaviour and health.

 Following acclimatization, the fish were randomly distributed into four experimental tanks.
 Each tank contained five fish of medium size.
 The feeding trial was conducted for a period of 60 days, during which fish were fed twice daily.
 Mortality and any abnormal behaviour were recorded throughout the experimental period.